biodiversitydata-se/r-tools-tutorial/README.md

 Tutorial for the use of SBDI4R
 ================
-by Carl Howe and Yihui Xie
+by Debora Arlt and Alejandro Ruete

 ### Presented at the launch of SDBI 2021